-Dance is the horizontal expression of our vertical intentions.
+Dance is the vertical expression of our horizontal intentions.
 Cliche yes – it is an enduring truth of dance, that the act is so erotic and sensual it can even make us fall in love or, at the very least, lead to a good time.
 Latin Dance in Pereira, is no exception.
 We are going to tell you where to learn, where to dance and some helpful tips to help you enjoy yourself while staying safe too!

 In this region of Colombia the local culture endures in the way people speak, act and Dance in Pereira.
 There are a few basic dances which you can find in various parts of the Coffee Axis:

 - Salsa – Both in a folkloric and academic sense.
 The steps of the common salsa danced here are not taught in any school, they must be felt and followed with a mix of ingenuity and patience.
 Notice that the movement is more in the rhythm and less in the steps.

 - Bachata – You should find some Bachata wherever a variety of music is played, but the local culture is very simple and you won’t find Dominican styling or complexity.

 - Merengue – Does this dance style ever really change much across cultures? – doesn’t seem to.